RMiftakhov/EFramework/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6owwDkEhkgg/0.jpg)](https://www.youtube.com/watch?v=6owwDkEhkgg)

 ## What is it?
 This app serves as a framework to include some of the best **open-source** O&G AI/ML tools.
-It democritises the use of AI tools.
-It will challenge the status quo that you must be a skilled programmer to run open-source ML tools on your own data.
+It democritises the use of AI tools by lifting a need to be a skilled programmer to run open-source ML tools on your own data.

 In most cases, I'll include code that allows you to enter the example data *(or your own)*, compute it, and save the results in each application.